ashutoshmjain/gita/src/thought.md

 <div style="padding-left:40px;font-size:0.9em;">

-"C" programming language and modern keyboards [^c] came into shape alongside Unix - the first portable operating system - a three-way complementarity.
+"C" programming language and modern keyboards [^c] came into shape alongside Unix - a three-way complementarity.
 Before Unix, software and hardware were tied at the hip.
-Unix-like systems have been ported to almost every hardware architecture - from mainframes to smartphones - hardware-agnostic.
-The input method shifted to software rather than being hardware specific.
-Another way to think - Unix fragmented to jailbreak the hardware and the hardware companies trying to centralize the knowledge.
-Birth of a digital infrastructure layer - a user is assured of same set of utilities no matter what underlying physical circuitry!
+Despite industry-wide attempts to centralize, Unix-like systems got ported to almost every hardware architecture - from mainframes to smartphones - first and only portable operating system.
+Another way to think - Unix fragmented to jailbreak the hardware.
+Birth of truly digital infrastructure layer - a user is assured of same-ish set of utilities no matter what underlying physical circuitry so long as it is posix compliant.
+Posix literally stands for portable operating system interface.

 </div>